ceglabsagarshinde/COA1_GENE/HYPHYMP_Relax/All_species_Relax/Readme.md

 Birds_pseudogene

-For relax test on a functional copy of the COA1 gene in different groups, we labelled one species as foreground and the remaining functional species as background.
-All functional groups of COA1 gene are mentioned below with their folders, each of them contains code for relax test (relax.sh).
+2. For relax test on a functional copy of the COA1 gene in different groups, we labelled one species as foreground and the remaining functional species as background.
+All functional groups of the COA1 gene are mentioned below with their folders.
+Each of them contains code for relax test (relax.sh).

 Afrotheria